otistav/manul-assistant/README.md

 # TODO

 1. ~~Create telegram script which sends wiki potd every morning~~
 2. Create proper project structure.
 Here is the most important part.
-Now is good for prototyping, but need to think through on architecture
+Now is good for prototyping, but need to think through on architecture.
+Probably, some functional style will be good.
 3. Start test coverage.
 4. Write cron scripts in separate folder
 5. ~~Make cli work with typescript~~
-6. Write script for tracking pressure in google sheets TODO: Maybe, get rid of google sheets and use local instead.
+6. ~~Write script for tracking pressure in google sheets TODO: Maybe, get rid of google sheets and use local instead.
 Their api is horrible.
-Just store the table on serverside
+Just store the table on serverside~~